backstreettoy/nullsafe/README.md

 This utility only prevents NullPointerException from raising in the invocation of getter method for that shadowing an exception from raising in write method will result in unexpected result.

 # Cautions
-This utility won't work when the target object or method is final because it couldn't be overrided so that exception will raise if a final object passed to the safeCall method.
+* This utility won't work when the target object or method is final because it couldn't be overrided so that exception will raise if a final object passed to the safeCall method.
 However lots of class in JDK such as Integer is final and we take an effort to solve the problem for these final classes in JDK to make the utility more usable.

+* Like the Optional class there must be end with get or orElse method, you must get the real result by eval method.